sisyphosloughs/photo-sidecar-cleaner/README.md

 ## Requirements

-- Knowledge of using the shell on Linux or macOS is required.
+- Basic Knowledge of using the shell on Linux or macOS is required.
 - Optional: Git installation on your computer.

 ## Installation